 The remaining curriculum consists of nine credits of general teaching courses, six credits of math or science outside the student’s area of focus, and six credits of electives.
 Degree seekers should expect a three–credit course to take, on average, 9–12 hours per week.
 Online students use Microsoft Imagine, and SmarterMeasure, which helps learners understand their strengths and weaknesses in distance learning.

 Applicants from out–of–state should determine if this program fulfills their state’s educational requirements as an advanced degree in science/math education.

-The University of Nebraska is regionally accredited by the Higher Learning Commission (HLC).
+University of Nebraska at Kearney is regionally accredited by the Higher Learning Commission (HLC).

 NAU, located in Flagstaff, AZ, offers a master of arts in science teaching (MAST) completely online.
 The program is designed for secondary educators to enhance their knowledge in the field or advance their current careers, especially those who specialize in chemistry or biology.
 Graduates find careers in a range of educational settings, including middle schools and high schools, both private and public, as science education leaders, and are prepared for advanced study for a Phd. or Ed.D.
 CAEP accredits this degree program, ensuring quality in educator preparation.
 Students must show a minimum cumulative GPA of 3.0 from their undergraduate studies to be admitted.

 This online master’s in science education requires students to complete 30 credits with a cumulative GPA of 3.0 or higher.
 The curriculum includes 15 credits of science content courses, 12 credits of science education courses, and a three–credit thesis or non–thesis capstone project.
 NAU gives a maximum of six years for students to graduate from the program.